We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 “For hurricane-prone areas, metal roofs are most often recommended due to their durability and wind resistance.
 Standing seam metal roofs are especially resistant to high winds,” says Prchal.

-Also, consider a roof that has passed the TAS-100 test that involves spraying 8 inches of rain per hour on a roof material to find out if it can prevent rain from penetrating the roof deck underneath.
-In addition, areas that are at risk for hurricanes are along the coast, which adds concerns like moisture and salt.
-Protecting a home with galvanized steel roofing with a zinc-aluminum coating can help resist these adverse marine conditions.
+Also, consider a roof that has passed the TAS-100 test, which involves spraying 8 inches of rain per hour on a roof material to find out if it can prevent rain from penetrating the roof deck underneath.
+Areas that are at risk for hurricanes are along the coast, which adds concerns like moisture and salt.
+A home that’s protected with galvanized steel roofing with a zinc-aluminum coating can better resist these adverse marine conditions.

 Flood

-Flooding is another extreme weather concern that might not come to mind immediately when thinking about a roof.
+Flooding is another extreme weather concern that might not come to mind immediately for those who are thinking about a new roof.
 However, flooding can consume entire structures, including the roof.
 For coastal homes and homes in areas with severe flooding risks, it’s usually best to consider a metal roof.

 “In flood-prone areas, metal roofing, concrete tiles, and certain synthetic materials will resist water damage better than traditional asphalt shingles or wood,” says Prchal.
 “However, the primary concern in flood-prone areas is not just the type of roofing material, but also the elevation and design of the entire structure,” he says.